Andrea/BytesizeArchitectureSessionsWeb/_posts/en/2023-09-08-jean-de-barochez-experience-report.markdown

 ---
-layout: post
+layout: single
+classes: wide
 title:  Experience report of Using Bytesize Architecture Sessions by Jean de Barochez at Payfit
 date:   2023-09-28 13:53:25
 lang: en
-author: Jean de Barochez
+author: Jean
+categories:
+- case study
-categories: usage-report Payfit
+- Payfit
+- video
+tags:
+- case study
+- bytesize architecture sessions
 ---

 This is an article by Jean de Barochez, where he describes how his team uses **Bytesize Architecture Sessions** at [PayFit](https://payfit.com/).

 ---

 ## Bytesize Architecture Sessions for teams at PayFit